 As member of Trow & Holden Company’s management team, Jordan’s expertise lies in the manufacturing, sale, and continued development of stoneworking tools.
 His work with The Stone Trust and walling has become the confluence of personal and professional pursuits.
 Jordan is a DSWA Level 2 certified waller and Certified Instructor.

 Brian gained his Master Craftsman (Level IV) Certificate from the DSWA, in 2016, and is a Certified Instructor and Examiner.
 Brian is also a Licensed Landscape Architect in the State of Vermont.
 Brian regularly works both in the design studio and in the field.
-In 2010 he started his own firm, Standing Stone Landscape Architecture.
+In 2010 he started his own firm, https://thestonetrust.org/wp-content/uploads/2013/10/may-14-test-group-photo-1.jpg Landscape Architecture.
 Brian was on the board of directors for the stone trust starting in 2012 and was the president from Nov.
-2013 – June 2015, when he became the Executive Director.
+2013 – June 2015.
+He then served as the Executive Director until November 2019.
+Transitioning to the newly created part time position of Education and training director has allowed Brian to focus his attention on the areas he knows best, and most importantly allowed him to get back to his his love of working with stone and building dry stone walls.

 Theresa has a vast experience providing office support for many small businesses and non-profits in Southern VT.
 Her skill and experience has been vital to keeping the office operations running smoothly.